philwild/infosecdocs/docs/5 - UsingInfoSec.md

 The `VPN` dashboard will present VPN session data from all monitored data sources.

-Included within the dashboard is a list of geographically improbably VPN connections.
+Included within the dashboard is a list of geographically improbable VPN connections.

 The VPN data can be filtered by user and selecting any of the presented results will pivot to displaying the results in Splunk search.